National Association of Realtors: Multiple Listing Service (MLS) systems

 The antitrust lawsuit was settled in May 2008.
-The agreement mandates that all Multiple Listing Service systems allow access to Internet-based competitors.
-The NAR will be required to treat online brokers the same as traditional brokers and cannot exclude them from membership because they do not have a traditional business model.
+The settlement agreement mandated that all Multiple Listing Service systems allow access to Internet-based competitors.
+It required NAR to treat online brokers the same as traditional brokers and barred NAR from excluding online brokers from membership because they do not have a traditional business model.
 The NAR admitted no wrongdoing, and it paid neither fines nor damages as part of the deal.
-The settlement will not be official until a federal judge formally approves it, most likely in 2008.
-While the general counsel of the NAR believes that the settlement will have no effect on the commission paid by the general public, a business professor at Western Michigan University predicted that the increased competition would cause a 25 to 50 percent decrease in commissions.
+A federal judge formally approved the settlement in November 2008.
+NAR's general counsel believed that the settlement would not affect commissions paid by the general public, but a business professor at Western Michigan University predicted that the increased competition would cause a 25 to 50 percent decrease in commissions.

-Another major anticompetitive practice is supported (indirectly) by various state laws which prohibit the "sharing" of commissions with unlicensed individuals.
-In broad interpretations, this is deemed to prevent a buyers' agent from providing a credit to his or her buyers from commissions received.
-Currently, there are 10 states where real estate agents and brokers are barred from offering homebuyers or sellers cash rebates or gifts of any kind with a cash value more than $25.
+Another major anti-competitive practice is supported (indirectly) by various state laws which prohibit the "sharing" of commissions with unlicensed individuals.
+In broad interpretations, this is deemed to prevent a buyers' agent from providing credit to his or her buyers from commissions received.
+Currently, there are 10 states where real estate agents and brokers are barred from offering homebuyers or sellers cash rebates or gifts of any kind with a cash value of more than $25.
 Various realtors in such states have successfully contested this interpretation in states which now allow the practice (notably, Patrick Lea, a realtor in Ohio, and numerous agents in Kentucky).
 The Kentucky case was ultimately tried with the United States Department of Justice as the plaintiff and the Kentucky Real Estate Commission as the defendant.

 In 2019, The National Association of Realtors’ board approved the Clear Cooperation Policy.
 A policy that requires brokers to submit a listing to the Multiple Listings Service within one business day of marketing a property to the public.

 Lobbying

-The NAR wields substantial power as a lobbying organization.
-Since 1999, the NAR has spent more than $99,384,108, and spent $22,355,463 in 2011 alone.
-It has consistently ranked among the largest Political Action Committees in the United States.
+The National Association of Realtors is considered one of the most powerful special interests in the United States.
+In 2023, the organization spent $52 million on lobbying, ranking second on the OpenSecrets list of top spenders.
+It has spent a total of $850 million on lobbying since 1998.

-In its 2016 figures, OpenSecrets ranked the National Association of Realtors as the 2nd largest top spender in lobbying after the U.S. Chamber of Commerce.
-The NAR spent $64,821,111 in 2016.
+The Real Estate Political Education Committee (REPEC), a political action committee, was formed in 1969 for the purpose of electing realtor-friendly candidates.
+It was renamed the Realtors Political Action Committee (RPAC) in 1974 following changes to federal election law.
+RPAC now claims to be the largest trade association PAC in the country and gives around $4 million per year to candidates who support real estate interests.
+The N.A.R.'s website says "RPAC is one of the most bipartisan PACs in the country, giving to both Democrats and Republicans alike", and historically half of its expenditures have gone to Democrats, and the other half to Republicans.

-On the total spending, the largest share—46%—has gone to Republicans, and 30.8% has gone to Democrats.
-Key political issues for the group revolve around federal de-regulation of the financial services industry.
+Around 2019, N.A.R. created and solely funded an affiliate nonprofit called the American Property Owners Alliance.
+In its first four years, the nonprofit gave $12.8 million in grants, with almost $10 million going to Republican-aligned super PACs and groups with conservative agendas.